Labirintami/doc/docs/tutorial/binding_components/step5.md

+---
-Step 5.
+sidebar_label: Step 5.
 Add buttons to Toolbar
----
-sidebar_label:
-title:
+title: Step 5.
+Add buttons to Toolbar
 ---

 We've already placed the "Load" and "Clear" buttons into Toolbar in the [previous tutorial](tutorial/basic_application/step3.md).